Guitarist Chris Pérez married Tejano singer Selena Quintanilla in 1992, but what happened to Selena's husband after her tragic murder in 1995?

 In 2016, Selena’s father sued Chris Pérez, his production company Blue Mariachi, and Endemol Shine Latino, over their plan to turn his To Selena memoir into a TV series.

 The suit argued that a TV show would violate an estate properties agreement that Pérez and relatives of Selena had signed shortly after her death.

 The agreement stipulated that her father owned entertainment properties of Selena’s brand, which includes her name, voice, signature, and likeness.
 While the lawsuit was eventually dismissed, that wasn’t the end of the feud.

 Pérez has spoken out in recent years against alleged efforts to exclude him from projects related to Selena.
-Most recently, Chris Pérez claimed that he had been kept in the dark about Selena: The Series, the upcoming Netflix biopic series set for release in December 2020.
+Most recently, Chris Pérez claimed that he had been kept in the dark about Selena: The Series, the Netflix biopic series released in December 2020.

 Along with the Netflix drama, Pérez also recently got involved in an online dispute with Selena’s sister, Suzette, over rumors that the family had taken down photographs of Pérez at the Selena Museum.

 Selena’s father responded, “We have not taken any photos down of Chris in our museum.
 Why would we do that?
 He is a part of Selena’s legacy.”